 Step 4: Prepare the Soil and Site

 Smooth, build up or dig a trench, depending on your garden design.
 A flat area should be raked smooth.
 A rock garden is often designed as a hill.
-If you're building a dry creek bed, the trench should have gently sloping sides that allow water to flow down into the creek bed, then down and away from the house or other structures.
+If you're building a dry creek bed, the trench should have gently sloping sides that allow rainwater to flow down the creek bed, then away from the house or other structures.

 Step 5: Cover With a Tarp